dotnet/msbuild/documentation/wiki/Logging-Internals.md

 * Registers logger as distributed with a single CentralForwardingLogger (regardless of number of calls to the method - just single forwarder)
 * Called by BuildManager when starting the build (on the entrypoint node)
 * Called by ProjectCollection to register loggers for operations through OM/API.
-ProjectCollection registers the loggers wrapped by `ReusableLogger` (which demultiplexes separate design time and build time invocation build events into a single registered logger)
+ProjectCollection registers the loggers wrapped by `ReusableLogger` (which combines separate design time and build time invocation build events into a single registered logger)

 <a name="RegisterDistributedLogger"></a>**`RegisterDistributedLogger(ILogger centralLogger, LoggerDescription forwardingLogger)`**